michi-sxc/biogeochem/README.md

 | Source lakes | 516 ²¹⁰Pb-dated sediment cores |
 | Coverage | 13 biomes × 11 decades (1900–2000) |

-> **Note:** Each row is a biome-decade mean aggregated from 516 lake cores — not an individual lake observation.
+> **Note:** Each row is a biome-decade mean aggregated from 516 lake cores.
+These aren't individual lake observations.

 ### Variables